Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Development and Evaluation

-Rationale component identification (CI) is formulated as a multi-label classification task where artifact sentences are tagged with one or more components (\goal, \need, \alternative) or \textit{none}.
-We explored three prompting strategies, all using task decomposition~\cite{khot2022arXiv} (see \Cref{fig:ident_prompts}): (1) \textbf{Zero-shot (CI-ZS)}: This prompt includes task summary, an input data description (the definition of the rationale components, the commit diff, and the sentences grouped by artifact), specific task instructions, the inputs, and the output format.(2) \textbf{Few-shot (CI-FS)}: the prompt extended CI-ZS with two exemplar commits containing labeled and few unlabeled artifact sentences.
-(3) \textbf{Reasoning-based Few-shot (CI-RFS)}: the prompt further extended the CI-FS prompt with explanations for why the exemplar sentences were tagged with specific rationale components.
+\begin{enumerate} \item \textbf{Zero-Shot (CI-ZS)}: This prompt includes a task summary, an input data description (the definition of the rationale components, the commit diff, and the sentences grouped by individual artifact), specific task instructions, the inputs, and the output format.

+\item \textbf{Few-Shot (CI-FS)}: the prompt extended CI-ZS with two exemplar commits containing labeled and a few unlabeled artifact sentences.

+\item \textbf{Few-Shot-Reasoning (CI-RFS)}: the prompt further extended the CI-FS prompt with explanations for why the exemplar sentences were tagged with specific rationale components.
 We developed this prompt in two steps.
-First, we used explanations behind each sentences' of the example commits to better guide the model.
-Then, we analyzed the failed cases in that prompt and derived a set of rules to improve the prompt.
+First, we used explanations behind each sentence of the example commits to better guide the model.
+Then, we analyzed the failed cases in that prompt and derived a set of rules to improve the prompt. \end{enumerate}